wkssm18/bootcamp_challenges/module_1_challenge/module_1_challenge.md

 According to the Betterment website, they have $40+ billion of assets under management (AUM) as of Aug 30, 2023 and their reported customer count is 800,000+.
 Some core metrics to measure the company's success would be assets under management (AUM) and customer numbers.
+Advisory fee is another metric used to compare companies.
+Performance level another indicator.
+Based on the report from the Robo Report from Condor Capital, in the second quarter of 2022, Betterment ranked 8 out of 15 companies that the report compared against.
+In terms of performance alone, Betterment ranked 10 out of 15.

 ## Recommendations